Association of Alternative Newsmedia

-The Association of Alternative Newsmedia (AAN) is a trade association of alternative weekly newspapers in North America.
-It provides services to many generally liberal or progressive weekly newspapers across the United States and in Canada.
-AAN also operates AltWeeklies.com — a web portal that highlights the best news stories, features, arts criticism, and political commentary from its member newspapers.
+The Association of Alternative Newsmedia ("AAN Publishers") is a trade association of alternative weekly newspapers and other local publishers in North America.
+It provides services to many independently owned and operated publishers focused on local politics, investigations, arts, entertainment and nightlife coverage.
+AAN also operates AANWire.com, an aggregator of AAN Publisher content.

 History

 The Association of Alternative Newsweeklies was founded in 1978 in Seattle, Washington, with 30 newspapers from America's largest cities.

 In July 2011, the organization's name was changed to the Association of Alternative Newsmedia by a vote of members attending the group's annual meeting.
+In July 2024, the name was updated to AAN Publishers to reflect the increasing diversity of its roughly 120 member publications, including a number of non-profit, LGBTQ+ focused and smaller Web-only newsrooms.

 Members

-The association is made up of 131 newspapers which are published in 42 states, Washington D.C., and four Canadian provinces.
-States not represented are Alaska, Delaware, Kansas, New Hampshire, New Jersey, North Dakota, South Dakota, and West Virginia.
+The association is made up of about 120 publications published in the 32 U.S. states, Washington, D.C., and Sydney, Australia.